chaoss/wg-dei/demographic-data/README.md

 ## Dimensions of Demographics
 NOTE: that *how* we might ask these questions, and what potential answers might be are currently out of scope.

 NOTE: that regional appropriateness of demographics is also currently out of scope, and will be its own task.

 NOTE: that the legal, privacy and ethical issues related to asking for, storing and visualizing data is currently out of scope, and will be its own task.

+NOTE: that paid vs. unpaid contributors can indicate the culture within a project but should not be mistaken for how welcoming a community is towards volunteers.

 1. Gender Identity
 2. Sexual orientation